So-mething/status-board/system.md

 ## Problem
 Remote teams struggle to know who is currently available, online, or busy.
-Traditional tools are often overkill or require manual updates.

 ## Solution
-A minimal web-based status board that shows the current availability of team members for the day.
+A minimal web-based status board that shows the who is currently available in the day.

 ## How it Works
 - A static HTML frontend fetches status data from a Cloudflare Worker API.